-The 2022 LTIP for the NEOs was 50% performance-based and 50% time-based (with half of the time-based awards comprised of RSUs and the other half restricted cash).
-The awards generally vest ratably over a two-year period.
+The 2023 LTIP for the NEOs was 50% performance-based and 50% time-based (with half of the time-based awards comprised of RSUs and the other half restricted cash).
+The time-based awards generally vest ratably over a three-year period and performance awards vest at the end of the three-year period.
 Target aggregate LTIP award values were established for the NEOs as shown in the table below.